11 Mary, however, kept

 20 And after he said this he showed them both his hands and his side.
 Then the disciples rejoiced at seeing the Lord.

-21 Jesus, therefore, said to them again: May you have peace [two fold peace].
+21 Jesus, therefore, said to them again: May you have peace [on 33Nisan16].
 Just as the Father has sent me forth, I also am sending you.

 24 But Thomas, one of the 12, who was called The Twin, was not with them when Jesus came.